sbrosinski/jenuecom/content/blog/hugs-kisses-christmastree.md

 ```
 Just copy and paste.
 If the tree doesn’t paste completely in alignment you will have to adjust the spacing.
-Looks amazing if you add color.
-Enjoy!
+Works really well in g-mail and looks amazing if you add color.
+So if you're tired of
+using the same old emojis give this a go.
+Tis the Season!